Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 ### Sensor Configuration and Calibration

-In Verified Telemetry, fingerprint collection is a key part of sensor reliablity where a reference fingerprint is collected and used to compare with run-time fingerprints
+In Verified Telemetry, fingerprint collection is a key part of sensor reliability where a reference fingerprint is collected and used to compare with run-time fingerprints

-* To give a streamline setup experince, the VT Arduino sample collects a refernce fingerprint at **first boot**. for this reason we recommend you to make the sensor connections before running the sample for the first time.
+* To give a streamlined setup experience, the VT Arduino sample collects a reference fingerprint at **first boot**. for this reason we recommend you to make the sensor connections before running the sample for the first time.

 * If the device has been booted once or re-calibration is required, commands for calibration can be sent on serial terminal for different sensors : ```resetDigitalSensorOne``` and ```resetDigitalSensorTwo```

 ### Uploading the sample and Expected Output

-Open the sample in Arduino IDE, select the relevent ESP8266 board like NodeMCU 1.0 (ESP-12E Module) and port and upload the sample to the board.
+Open the sample in Arduino IDE, select the relevant ESP8266 board like NodeMCU 1.0 (ESP-12E Module) and port and upload the sample to the board.

-* For the first boot, the output should be similar to the below output, where the sample is collecting the reference fingerprint for the sensors and then continues to collect run-time fingerprints to evaluate the sensor reliablity.
+* For the first boot, the output should be similar to the below output, where the sample is collecting the reference fingerprint for the sensors and then continues to collect run-time fingerprints to evaluate the sensor reliability.

 ```output
 Calibrating for first boot